-\Non-IFRS Measures
+Non-IFRS Measures

 The Company prepares its financial statements in accordance with International Financial Reporting Standards ("IFRS").
 However, the Company considers certain non-IFRS financial measures as useful additional information in measuring the financial performance and condition of the Company.
 These measures, which the Company believes are widely used by investors, securities analysts and other interested parties in evaluating the Company's performance, do not have a standardized meaning prescribed by IFRS and therefore may not be comparable to similarly titled measures presented by other publicly traded companies, nor should they be construed as an alternative to financial measures determined in accordance with IFRS.
 Non-IFRS measures include "Adjusted Net Income", "Adjusted Net Earnings per Share (on a basic and diluted basis)", "Adjusted Operating Income", "Adjusted EBITDA", "Free Cash Flow" and "Net Debt".
-Refer to page 5 of this MD&A for a full reconciliation of the Non-IFRS measures for the years ended December 31, 2019, as previously filed and available at www.sedar.com, for a full reconciliation of the Non-IFRS measures 11, 2018.
+Refer to page 5 of this MD&A for a full reconciliation of the Non-IFRS measures for the years ended December 31, 2020 and 2019 and the Company's MD&A for the year ended December 31, 2019, as previously filed and available at www.sedar.com, for a full reconciliation of the Non-IFRS measures for the year ended December 31, 2018.